 Additionally, since 2009 he provided administrative leadership for College's Foundation.
 In that role he created the necessary infrastructure to ensure a sustainable foundation with an enhanced capacity, including: board development, ensuring the creation of a five-year strategic plan, purchasing a sophisticated donor management system to provide needed technology and to enhance communication capacity, secured foundation funding to create a dedicated development officer, and created a budding alumni network.

-Dr. Hernandez has been in the field of student affairs for 33 years, twenty of those years in administration.
+Dr. Hernandez has been in the field of student affairs for over 30 years, twenty of those years in administration.
 Prior to his tenure at Santiago Canyon College, John served in the following administrative roles: Associate Vice President & Dean of Students at Cal Poly Pomona; Associate Dean for Student Development at Santa Ana College; and Assistant Dean for Students Affairs at California State University, Fullerton.
 Additionally, he has served as an adjunct instructor in the Student Development in Higher Education graduate program at Cal State University, Long Beach.

 Over the years, Dr. Hernandez has served in various leadership roles within the American College Personnel Association (ACPA) a national professional association for student affairs educators.
 In 2015, he completed a three-year term on the Governing Board, representing senior student affairs officers and chairing the Senior Student Affairs Officer Advisory Board.
 Additionally, he has served on the faculty of ACPA's Institute for Aspiring Senior Student Affairs Officers and the Donna M. Bourassa Mid-Level Management Institute.